Welcome to the sixth post in the Ultimate Guide to Homeschooling Styles series! Click here to view the rest of the series.

 Formalised testing is minimal to non-existent.
 The parent is expected to know the child’s abilities by working with them and observing their work.

-*November 2016 update – The Steiner curriculum has been approved.
+*Update – The Steiner curriculum has been approved.
 The HEA in Queensland are happy to accept it as a base for a homeschooling plan.
 Just make sure you include evidence of how you will tailor it to suit your child’s specific needs.

 Understanding Waldorf Education: Teaching from the Inside Out – Jack Petrash

 Christopherus Curriculum for homeschoolers – many great educational resources and guides

 Golden Beetle Books – Alan and Susan Whitehead*